 - Posters and Banners can be used to help ensure others know about you.

-This short, eight-page handbook provides basic information helpful for you as a campus organizer when forming or developing your group.
+This short handbook provides basic information helpful for you as a campus organizer when forming or developing your group.

-- Levels of Engagement (PDF, 6 pages)—Find the level of campus ministry engagement that works for you and your congregation.
-Not all campus ministries are groups that meet every week; some are simple acts of support that happen twice a year.
+Find the level of campus ministry engagement that works for you and your congregation.
+Not all campus ministries are groups that meet every week; some are simple acts of support that happen a few times a year.